As I focus on the light, my thoughts are with Paris.

 “Life is either a daring adventure or nothing.”
 Helen Keller

-Today I ventured uptown from Brooklyn (gasp!) to visit Central Park for a couple of reasons.
-I was scared that I’d miss the chance to stroll the park’s beautiful walkways before the onset of winter, which has been fashionably late in making its appearance this year.
-And, I wanted to take some practice shots of the park’s remaining autumnal foliage.
-Who knows when I’d have the opportunity to experience Central Park during such an extended fall season again?
+Today I ventured from Brooklyn to Central Park for a couple of reasons.
+I was scared that I’d miss the chance to stroll the park’s beautiful walkways before winter, which is fashionably late this year.
+And, I wanted to take some shots of the park’s autumnal foliage.
+Who knows when I might have the opportunity to experience Central Park during a prolonged fall again?

 “There’s nowhere you can be that isn’t where you’re meant to be…” John Lennon

-I had set out without a route in mind, which has become my preferred way of exploring ever since I came into possession of my Nikon.
-Photographing the details has helped to lead the way.
-Not only did I come across monuments that I’d never seen before, but I’d also managed to photograph some of the park’s most beautiful vistas along the way.
-More surprisingly, and perhaps even serendipitous due to my new-found appreciation for spontaneity, I walked into a crowd of fans paying tribute to one of the most loved songwriters and singers of our time.
+I set out without a route in mind, which has become my preferred way of exploring ever since I received my Nikon camera.
+Photographing the details leads my way.
+While photographing the park’s beautiful vistas, I came across monuments I’d never seen before.
+Thanks to my new-found appreciation for spontaneity, I also stumbled across a crowd of fans paying tribute to John Lennon, one of the most loved songwriters and singers of our time.

 “Life is what happens to you while you’re busy making other plans.”
 John Lennon

-Like many parks found in the larger cities of the world – think Hype Park in London and Jardin du Luxembourg in Paris – Central Park is akin to an oasis.
+Like many parks found in the larger cities of the world – think Hyde Park in London and Jardin du Luxembourg in Paris – Central Park is an oasis.
 Located in the middle of an otherwise built up urban grid, the park brings about a sense of peace as soon as you step within its perimeter.
-Never mind the thousands of residents and tourists who descend upon it on any given day – whether it be for relaxation, to visit its Zoo or to skate the Wollman Rink – there are parts you will come across, where you’ll feel as if you’re the only one there.
+Although thousands of residents and tourists descend upon it on any given day – whether to relax, to visit the Zoo or to skate Wollman Rink – there are parts of the park that make you feel as if you’re the only one there.

 “Time you enjoy wasting, was not wasted.”
 John Lennon

-Set across 843 acres (3.41 km2) of land, running the length of 59th Street to 110th Street and spanning a width measured from Fifth Avenue to Central Park West, the Park is ‘America’s first and foremost major urban public space’.
-Having won a design competition, Central Park was based on plans drawn up by landscape designers Frederick Law Olmsted and Calbert Vaux in 1858 (they are also the minds behind Brooklyn’s Prospect Park).
+Set across 843 acres (3.41 km2), Central Park runs the length of 59th Street to 110th Street and extends from Fifth Avenue to Central Park West.
+The Park has been described as ‘America’s first and foremost major urban public space’.
+Its design was based on plans drawn up by landscape designers Frederick Law Olmsted and Calbert Vaux in 1858 (they are also the minds behind Brooklyn’s Prospect Park).

 “Reality leaves a lot to the imagination.”
 John Lennon

-A labyrinth of winding pathways, meadows, bridges and gently undulating hills, Central Park takes a good few hours to enjoy, at the least.
-I found myself stopping and starting – to pause in front of a monument, here; or to ponder one of the park’s many plaque dedications mounted on its benches, over there.
+Central Park’s labyrinth of pathways, meadows, bridges and undulating hills takes a few hours to enjoy.
+I found myself stopping and starting – to pause in front of a monument,to ponder one of the park’s many plaque dedications.

 “The more I see, the less I know for sure.”
 John Lennon

-A major discovery for me was the Literary Walk, punctuated with huge monuments including those of the celebrated poet and playwright Shakespeare, Scottish poet Robert Burns… and for some reason Christopher Columbus.
+A major discovery for me was the Literary Walk, lined with huge monuments of the playwright Shakespeare, Scottish poet Robert Burns… and for some reason Christopher Columbus.
 From here, the pathway continues to the adjoining Mall.
-Though I had never witnessed this part of the park’s literary influence, I am familiar with The Mall, a promenade lined with towering elm trees line a promenade along both its sides that visually makes for a dramatic lead up to a set of steps that descend toward the beautiful Bethesda Fountain.
+Though I had never witnessed this part of the park’s literary influence, I am familiar with The Mall, a promenade lined with towering elm trees line that make for a dramatic lead up to a staircase that descend toward the beautiful Bethesda Fountain.
 It is no wonder that this is the most photographed part of the park.

 “Living is easy with eyes closed.”
 John Lennon

-The Park hasn’t always enjoyed as much fanfare as it does nowadays.
-In the 1970’s, the Park experienced a severe decline as “years of poor management and inadequate maintenance had turned a masterpiece of landscape architecture into a virtual dustbowl by day and a danger zone by night.”
-Crime ridden, littered and a hotbed for graffiti, Central Park was hardly a respite from the Big City despite its designation as a National Historic Landmark in 1963.
-In testament to the New York spirit, a ‘group of dedicated civic and philanthropic leaders’ rallied together and in founded The Central Park Conservancy in 1980.
+The Park hasn’t always enjoyed great fanfare.
+In the 1970’s, it experienced severe decline as “years of poor management and inadequate maintenance had turned a masterpiece of landscape architecture into a virtual dustbowl by day and a danger zone by night.”
+Crime ridden, littered, and a hotbed for graffiti, Central Park was hardly a respite from the Big City despite its National Historic Landmark designation (1963).
+In 1980, a ‘group of dedicated civic and philanthropic leaders’ rallied together and in founded The Central Park Conservancy.
 Together with the City of New York they work towards a common goal:

 to restore, manage and enhance Central Park, in partnership with the public, for the enjoyment of present and future generations.